KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 playthrough of the game.
 The position of each person at the table, the colour of their dress, the drink they have, and a couple of other properties change depending on what version of the riddle you get.
 This means that there is no single solution that will work for everyone's playthrough.
+To keep this post simple, we'll focus on modelling the version of the riddle above (though the approach can easily be extended to deal with any version).

+In essence, the Jindosh Riddle specifies that there are numerous items at fixed positions with various spatial relationships between them.
+As we'll see throughout this post, this makes it a great candidate for modelling as a Boolean satisfiability problem in order to derive a solution.

 ## What is a Boolean Satisfiability Problem (SAT)?